dcppc/dcppc-phase1-demos/descriptions/helium-demo10.md

-FAIRness Assessment of test data sets
+# Helium demo 10: FAIRness Assessment of test data sets

 FAIRness feedback via score
 The first 180 days simulated users (uploading datasets for the first time) will be given preliminary but real-time feedback about their FAIR-TLC score.
 For instance: